binonteji/competitive-programming/README.md

 # competitive-programming

-Repo is about solving competitive problems
+Repo is about solving competitive problems using C++ and Python programming language.